Sermons

 14 January 2018

 We often hear comments that we live in godless times.
-We have this image that our country was once considered a Christian country but we are slowly watching the census figures heading to below 50% of the population.
-But as we look at our Old Testament reading we find that periods of darkness in relation… Read more
+We have this image that our country was once considered a Christian country but we are slowly watching the census… Read more

 Finding Jesus